mwinters-stuff/vscode-devcontainer-raspberrypi-pico/README.md

 **Build and debug the project**

+* In the VSCode project Explorer pane, delete the project's build folder.
-* In the left hand pane, select the Run and Debug icon
+* In the VSCode left hand pane, select the Run and Debug icon
 * In VSCode, press <CTRL><SHIFT>P and select the command CMake: Select a Kit
 * Select the GCC 10.3.1 arm-none-eabi compiler.
 * In VSCode, press <CTRL><SHIFT>P and select the command CMake: Select a Variant